 - Electric field

-When a molecule moves through an agarose gel matrix, the gel matrix poses hindrance to its movement.
+When a molecule moves through an agarose gel matrix, the gel matrix poses a hindrance to its movement.
 This results in retardation in the migration speed and the extent of retardation depends on the size of the molecule.
-Consequently, larger molecules will move slower than smaller molecules, which ultimately be seen as a separate band on agarose gel.
-For example, if you have digested plasmid DNA which contains DNA fragments of sizes 1000 bp and 4000 bp, they will run on agarose gel at two different positions as discrete bands: 1000 bp fragments will be running faster than 4000 bp fragments.
+Consequently, larger molecules will move slower than smaller molecules, which ultimately be seen as a separate band on an agarose gel.
+For example, if you have digested plasmid DNA containing DNA fragments of 1000 bp and 4000 bp, they will run on agarose gel at two different positions as discrete bands: 1000 bp fragments will be running faster than 4000 bp fragments.

 The pore size of agarose gel can be controlled by changing the agarose percent.
-Pore size is inversely proportional to the percentage (concentration) of agarose in gel.
+Pore size is inversely proportional to the percentage (concentration) of agarose in the gel.
 Higher percent agarose gels have a smaller pore size.
-This provides an opportunity to choose an appropriate percent agarose gel for the separation of different size molecules.
+This provides an opportunity to choose an appropriate percent agarose gel to separate different size molecules.
 There is also a limit in controlling agarose gel matrix pore size.
-Since a very low percentage agarose gel is very difficult to handle as they are very delicate and can be broken while handling, agarose gel with agarose concentration lower than 0.5% is usually not used.
+Since a very low percentage of agarose gel is very difficult to handle as they are very delicate and can be broken while handling, agarose gel with agarose concentration lower than 0.5% is usually not used.
 Higher percentage agarose gels are also difficult to cast as the molten agarose is very viscous and solidifies quickly even when it is hot.
-Very hot molten agarose solution can also damage and destroy your casting tray.
-Usually 2% agarose gel can be casted without much difficulties.
+A very hot molten agarose solution can also damage and destroy your casting tray.
+Usually 2% agarose gel can be prepared without much difficulty.

-Electric field is required to force charged molecules to move through an agarose matrix.
-Ionic medium is required for the conduction of electricity, therefore, an electrophoresis buffer is used for this purpose.
-Since electricity has to be passed through agarose gel, gel is also prepared by melting agarose in the electrophoresis buffer.
+An electric field is required to force charged molecules to move through an agarose matrix.
+An ionic medium is required for the conduction of electricity, therefore, an electrophoresis buffer is used for this purpose.
+Since electricity has to be passed through the agarose gel, the gel is also prepared by melting agarose in the electrophoresis buffer.